View on phone

 - Sprinkle some flour on your working surface and use a rolling pin to roll each ball into a thin circle with a diameter of roughly 20 - 22 cm.
 We're aiming for a thickness similar to that of a tortilla.
 The thinner the better, but not so thin that it will rip if handled.

 - Before adding the filling, gently lift the rolled-out dough and heavily re-flour your working surface.
 Spread ⅓ of a cup of the potato filling over half of the dough, leaving a ½ inch (1 cm) border along the edge.
 Dip your fingers in water and spread the water along this edge, only on one half of the circle.

 - Fold the dough in half, over the filling, to create a half-moon shape.
 Press out all the air bubbles, then pinch the edges with your fingers to fully seal the bolani.

 - Add 1 tsp (5 mL) of oil to a large pan over medium-high heat.
 When the oil is hot, add the bolani to the pan.
 Let cook for 2 - 3 minutes or until the bottom is golden.
 Meanwhile, use a silicone pastry brush to brush some more oil on top of the bolani.

 - When the bottom is golden, flip, and let cook on the other side until golden.
 Then transfer to a cooling rack.
 Continue with the remaining bolani.

 - Cut the bolani in triangles and serve with green chutney.
 Enjoy!

-- * Speed-it-up: note that this recipe can be massively sped up if you'd prefer not to make your own homemade dough.
+- * This recipe can be massively sped up if you'd prefer not to make your own homemade dough.
 Growing up, my mum simply placed the potato filling inside of tortilla wraps and folded them in half, then fried them in a bit of oil.
 Easy-peasy!

 - Store in an airtight container in the fridge for up to 4 days.